w314/notes/javaNotes/javaQA.md

 - have no return types
 - have same name as class
 - provide no functionality to object
-- called at object creation when a class is instanceated
+- automatically called at object creation when a class is instanceated

 ### 2.10 What is the difference between an array and an ArrayList?